TrueBlocks/trueblocks-docs/content/blog/medium-posts/022-Defeating-the-Ethereum-DDos-Attacks.md

 draft: false
 categories: []
 keywords: []
-slug: /@tjayrush/defeating-the-ethereum-ddos-attacks-d3d773a9a063
 ---

 I spend a lot of time looking at historical Ethereum transactional data.
-I do this by scanning the chain using [QuickBlocks](http://quickblocks.io).
+I do this by scanning the chain using [TrueBlocks](http://trueblocks.io).

 ![](/blog/medium-posts/img/022-Defeating-the-Ethereum-DDos-Attacks-001.png)
-undefined

 If you’ve ever done this, you will be familiar with a certain set of transactions that take a very long time to process.
 These transactions happened between blocks 2,286,910 and 2,717,576.
 They are a pain in my a$$.
 [See here](https://ethereum.stackexchange.com/questions/9883/why-is-my-node-synchronization-stuck-extremely-slow-at-block-2-306-843/10453).

 In a surprisingly effective attack, some evil genius took advantage of an underpriced opcode to create millions of _dead_ Ethereum accounts.
 This had the effect of significantly bloating the state database, but more importantly for our purposes it created tons of transaction traces.

-Until recently, if we were scanning the Ethereum database (especially if we were scanning this section and looking at traces — which QuickBlocks does all the time), we had to wait many hours (perhaps even days) while Parity delivered the traces.
+Until recently, if we were scanning the Ethereum database (especially if we were scanning this section and looking at traces — which TrueBlocks does all the time), we had to wait many hours (perhaps even days) while Parity delivered the traces.
 We could have cached these traces, but our goal has always been to create a minimal impact on the target machine (this helps us stay decentralized), and we never write data without thinking about it careful.
 With the solution we present below, we can now effectively choose whether to scan, skip or cache these transactions.
 This post discusses how we did that and how we now routinely scan very quickly through this difficult portion of the data.

 #### Short History